29. pyxc: impl Blocks

 Things Worth Knowing

 Implementing a trait on a struct is rejected.
-Traits can only be implemented on classes.
-A struct named S gives: 'S' is a struct, not a class; traits can only be implemented on classes.
+The IsClass flag is checked — a struct gives: 'S' is a struct, not a class; traits can only be implemented on classes.

-impl cannot be used twice for the same trait/class pair. impl Adder for Calc: a second time is rejected with "Trait 'Adder' is already implemented for class 'Calc'".
+impl cannot be used twice for the same trait/class pair.
+A second impl Adder for Calc: is rejected: "Trait 'Adder' is already implemented for class 'Calc'".

 What's Next